 Northern Lights Cruises

 Small ships sail to remote areas for optimal viewing conditions with little or no light pollution to maximize your chances of seeing the aurora borealis.
-Find the best northern lights cruises, get firsthand advice, then get aboard.
+Read our time and place-based tips, then get aboard with our expertise.

 Why Take a Cruise to See Northern Lights?

-Small ship cruises are the ultimate gateway to wilderness.
-Ships allows access to remote anchorages with dark skies that mirror a midnight-blue sea.
+Small ships allows access to remote anchorages with dark skies that mirror a midnight-blue sea.
 The route is flexible to take advantage of clear-sky weather opportunities and other microclimates common to Arctic regions and fjords.
 And you get a full-package experience with wildlife and off-vessel activities if the skies don’t cooperate.

 Another bonus is that ships are mobile and able to reach the northernmost latitudes of the Earth.
 The aurora borealis typically occurs between 60 and 75 degrees latitude, which covers parts of Alaska, Canada, Iceland, Greenland, Norway and Svalbard.
 But the auroral oval constantly shifts, so small ships can vary their route to take advantage of optimum viewing conditions.